 In this example, the speaker is talking about someone else’s dress that’s perhaps not directly in front of the speaker.

 Since you know a bit about limiting singular nouns, you can incorporate them into your writing.
+You’ll be able to know which sentences contain a demonstrative adjective in no time.
 If you want to make sure your writing is polished, try out this plagiarism checker.
 If you find text that needs to be cited, Citation Machine Plus has tools that create citations in APA format!

 What About Plural Nouns?